joshua781467/Finance-Web-App/README.md

 # Finance-Web-App
-finance Web Application using Python, Javascript , Html , Css , Msql and Flask It is a part of CS50 HARVARD Problem set.
+finance Web Application using Python, Javascript , Html , Css , Msql and Flask.
+It is a part of CS50 HARVARD Problem set.